-Although crêpes are often associated with Lent, it is a sweet and savoury treat to be enjoyed all year round, says Rosa Jackson
+Although crêpes are associated with religious festivals, it is a sweet and savoury treat to be enjoyed all year round says Rosa Jackson

-The Breton passion for crêpes goes back to the Middle Ages, when the Crusades brought buckwheat to northern Europe from Asia.
+The Breton passion for crêpes began in the Middle Ages, when the Crusaders brought buckwheat back to northern Europe from Asia.
 This relative of sorrel and rhubarb, which produces grain-like seeds, thrived in the Breton climate with its sunny spells and frequent rain.
 First used in breads and to thicken soups and stews, it eventually made its way into a simple batter of flour, water and salt, and the buckwheat galette became a regional staple.

-Eaten more often for dessert than for breakfast in France, crêpes take centre stage at the annual religious festival of La Chandeleur (Candlemas) on 2 February.
+Eaten more often for dessert than for breakfast in France, crêpes take centre stage at the annual festival of La Chandeleur (Candlemas) on 2 February.
 Originating as a Roman celebration of fertility called Lupercales, it now marks the presentation of the baby Jesus at the temple 40 days after his birth and the purification of the Virgin.
-Pope Gelasius, who put an end to the Roman merry-making in 494, also had the ingenious idea of feeding crêpes to pilgrims as they arrived in the city.
-Since then, pancakes have become synonymous with La Chandeleur, variously symbolising the sun or a good harvest before the sowing of seeds in spring (the superstitious hold a coin in the left hand while flipping the first crêpe with the right).
-Protestants associate crêpes with the beginning of Lent on Mardi Gras (Shrove Tuesday), while in Catholic countries fritters are eaten on that day.
+Pope Gelasius, who put an end to the Roman merry-making in 494, also had the idea of feeding crêpes to pilgrims arriving in the city.
+Since then, pancakes have become synonymous with La Chandeleur, variously symbolising the sun or a good harvest before the sowing of seeds in spring.
+Protestants associate crêpes with the start of Lent on Mardi Gras (Shrove Tuesday), while in Catholic countries fritters are eaten on that day.

-Making crêpes might look easy, but it’s more of an art than a science, according to Gérard Lacroix, who cooks up some of the best in Paris at the Marché Président Wilson in the 16th arrondissement on Wednesdays and Saturdays.
-Each day, he adjusts the liquid in his recipe and the resting time for the batter according to the humidity in the air.
-Buckwheat batter can benefit from resting up to 10 hours, though some days it ‘dies’ after only three or four hours, separating into a watery layer and a thick layer that no longer mix.
+Making crêpes might look easy, but it’s more of an art than a science, according to Gérard Lacroix, who cooks up some of the best in Paris at the Marché Président Wilson on Wednesdays and Saturdays.
+Each day, he adjusts the liquid in his recipe and the resting time for the batter according to the air humidity.
+Buckwheat batter can benefit from resting up to ten hours, though sometimes, after only three or four hours, it separates into a watery layer and a thick layer that no longer mix.
 The less finicky crêpe batter improves with a slow fermentation over 48 hours.